Azure-Samples/nodejs-microservices/docs/workshop.md

 There are many existing tools to manage your infrastructure as code, such as Terraform, Pulumi, or [Azure Resource Manager (ARM) templates](https://learn.microsoft.com/azure/azure-resource-manager/templates/overview).
 ARM templates are JSON files that allows you to define and configure Azure resources.

-In this workshop, we'll [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep), a new language that abtracts ARM templates creation while being more concise, readable and easier to use.
+In this workshop, we'll use [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep), a new language that abtracts ARM templates creation while being more concise, readable and easier to use.

 #### What's Bicep?